abdshafi/directLineAutoTest/README.md

-# BlackCat Technical Test for QA Automation
+# GreenApp Technical Test for QA Automation

 The candidate needs to write a Selenium Webdriver test using Cucumber in Java to perform a critical test that will verify that the website https://e.ggtimer.com/ behaves as expected.
 The website has the ability to set a countdown timer of the users choosing in either seconds (default), minutes or hours.
 The time for this exercise should be time boxed to 1 hour.